 The details are still emerging and changes may occur.
 The University of Michigan-Flint is actively monitoring the situation.
-The International Center will post additional information as it becomes available and the University will continue to communicate information and resources on the sites referenced on this webpage.
+The Center for Global Engagement will post additional information as it becomes available and the University will continue to communicate information and resources on the sites referenced on this webpage.

 - Will college continue to be open during spring and summer?

 The University continues to monitor all of the developments related to the COVID-19 virus.
 Spring and summer term courses at UM-Flint will also be offered remotely.

 - Since I moved off campus, do I need to change my address in iService?

 Yes.
 Students are required to update their current address in SIS (http://sis.umflint.edu/).

 - Will housing continue in spring and summer?